 According to Mr. Pappous the Feds and the State of Texas are leaning heavily on the City of Galveston to build public housing in a hurricane ravaged part of the city.
 This development will benefit a powerful builder with lots of sway in Washington and in Austin.
 The management fees the developer stands to gain over coming years are in the tens of millions.
-This is after the developer gets to build the developments, paid for by the taxpayer.

 In yesterday’s New York Times Gretchen Morgenson examines the plight of Ed DeMarco who is the acting director of the Federal Housing Finance Committee.
 He has suffered the slings and arrows of many in Washington because he hasn’t forced Fannie and Freddie to write down principal for underwater homeowners.
 He says he has an obligation to the taxpayer not to do so.
 Barney Frank disagrees.
 (Others do too.)

 The author makes the argument that such write downs actually constitute yet another bailout for the banks.

 Peter J. Wallison and Edward J. Pinto at the American Enterprise Institute delve into the accounting practices of the Federal Housing Authority which has risen to new prominence in the wake of the Freddie and Fannie dual implosions.
 It’s not pretty.